Podcast of this Chapter

-I stood blinking, wondering if Bill understood half the words he had rattled off.
+I stood blinking, wondering if Bill understood half the words he rattled off.

 “No,” I said.
-That wasn’t exactly correct, but I knew I wasn’t going to get any real information from Bill.
+That wasn’t exactly correct, but I wasn’t going to get any real information from Bill.

 I sighted the distance back to the main road.
 Thirty seconds would get me back around the corner, but would hardly give me an advantage.

 “Could you make it . . .”
 I said.
 But Bill was gone.

 I wondered if the thirty seconds had started.
 I headed out, but stopped after a few steps, returned to Mr. Pancrackle’s messenger, and pried the knife from his frozen hand.

 I rounded the corner and blended into the throngs.
 The world returned to life, but the longer I walked, the less I cared whom I might face.